Target Element (MSBuild)

-The condition to be evaluated.
-If the condition evaluates to false, the target will not execute the body of the target or any targets that are set in the DependsOnTargets attribute.
+Condition to be evaluated.
+If the condition evaluates to false, the target will not execute the body of the target or any targets set in the DependsOnTargets attribute.
 For more information about conditions, see MSBuild Conditions.

 Creates and executes an instance of an MSBuild task.
 There may be zero or more tasks in a target.

 Causes one or more targets to execute if the ContinueOnError attribute is false for a failed task.
 There may be zero or more OnError elements in a target.
 If OnError elements are present, they must be the last elements in the Target element.